 She sent it to Amnesty International, who said the note, wrapped around a prison identity card, pleaded for help from the international community and condemned the Chinese government for alleged human rights violations.

 The writer claimed to be a prisoner in the Xiang Nan Prison in China’s Hubei Province and forced to work 15 hours a day.

-A protest against alleged human rights issues at supply factories A statement from Primark said it was “clear” that the incidents arose from merchandise bought several years ago.
+A statement from Primark said it was “clear” that the incidents arose from merchandise bought several years ago.

 The dress and top from Swansea were made in different countries, although Primark did not specify which, but appeared to be of “a very similar type”, a company spokesman said.

 They were on sale in 2013, whereas the trousers bought in Northern Ireland were last ordered by Primark in 2009.